splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 After completing :ref:`phase1`, you are ready for phase 2, pilot rollout.

-Use the following information to guide your implementation of Splunk Infrastructure Monitoring and Splunk Application Performance Monitoring.
+Use the following information to guide your implementation of Splunk Observability Cloud.

 - :ref:`pilots`
 - :ref:`framework`
-- :ref:`enable_integrations`
+- :ref:`enable-integrations`
 - :ref:`convention-deploy`
 - :ref:`best-practices`
 - :ref:`get-trained`